 56. Vitamins – I like those effervescent ones that make water taste like orange juice.
 I’d definitely recommend packing vitamins for Glastonbury.
 It’s a long week and your immune system will be attacked.
 Stay strong!

-Take one of these perfectly pocket-sized pots of Sudocrem.
+Take one of these perfectly pocket-sized pots of Sudocrem for your festival checklist.
 Great for blisters, for sunburn, bites, dry skin, breakouts, cuts, scrapes and grazes – some would say it’s the Swiss Army-Knife of skincare.
 And at just 22g it will easily fit in your bumbag.

 It’s just £2.99 for a 22g pot and available nationwide at Boots, Tesco, Asda, & independent pharmacies.